 server 1 point, receiver 3 points: 15 – 40

 server 2 points, receiver 0 points: 30 – love

 When the score is 40-40, the score is called deuce.
 The player winning the next point is said to have the advantage; if she then wins the following point, he wins the game.
 Should the player who did not have the advantage win the next point, the game again becomes deuce.

 In other words, two consecutive points must be won following a deuce score in order to win a game.
 If the server wins the advantage, it is referred to as advantage in; if the receiver, advantage out.
-These terms are corrupted to “ad in” and “ad out” by most players.
+These terms are shortened to “ad in” and “ad out” by most players.

 A set is completed when a player wins six games and is two games ahead of her opponent.
 If the score goes to 6-6 a tiebreaker is played.
 Tiebreakers are complicated; I’ll try to explain in class if there is sufficient interest.